The Tarot Suits in Love Readings

-Understanding the Tarot suit Elements is one of the keys to being able to read the Tarot successfully.
-Once you are able to grasp the dominant Minor Arcana theme, you’re on your way to mastering love Tarot readings.
+Understanding the Tarot Suit Elements is one of the keys to being able to read the Tarot successfully.
+Once you are able to grasp the dominant Minor Arcana theme and get a feel for that energy, you’re on your way to mastering love, relationship and soul mate Tarot readings.
 And if you have a grasp of the Elements and the fundamentals of Numerology, you can pretty much read the Tarot even without the images.
-Each of the four Minor Arcana suits are related to one of Elements:
+Each of the four Minor Arcana suits is related to one of the Elements:

 WandsFire (sexuality, creativity)